johneatmon/www/src/pages/work/prosource-website.md

 Very little was salvageable from the earlier websites.
 Because the rebrand shifted our entire target audience and message, everything had to be created from scratch.
 The only items we were able to reuse were some of the blogs written and posted by Pronto and some collateral pieces (which also had to be rebranded) that could be gated behind a form for email capture.

+### Design

 I helped write copy for the entire site.
 We also employed a marketing firm named [Bluleadz](https://www.bluleadz.com/) to help us write case studies for the website launch.
 At every step, we gathered feedback from a small handful of our customers, especially the ones occupying the industries we were targeting.
 This feedback was instrumental to help us remove IT jargon and present a more human-friendly design.

+Designs were created in Figma and sent to the team and our clients for review.
+I didn't worry too much about pixel-perfect wireframes, I knew there would be decisions I would make last-minute while coding up the designs.

 <figure>
   <Img